Clumps in High-Redshift Galaxies: Mass Scaling and Radial Trends from JADES: Results

 We examine how clump properties vary with position inside galaxies, focusing on stellar age and structural scaling as a function of galactocentric distance normalized by the host effective radius ($R/R_{\rm e}$).
 This analysis tests for signatures of clump migration, inside-out growth, or environment-driven evolution.
 Here, $R$ denotes the projected circular distance between the clump and the galaxy center in the image plane.
 We do not apply inclination or ellipticity corrections, since reliable axis-ratio measurements are unavailable for many high-redshift systems and the projection effects are expected to average out statistically across the large sample.

 Figure~\ref{fig:radial_profiles} shows the distribution of clump mass-weighted stellar age versus $R/R_{\rm e}$, with clumps split into low-mass ($M_\star < 10^8\,M_\odot$; green circles) and high-mass ($M_\star \geq 10^8\,M_\odot$; purple triangles) subsets.
 A central deficit of young clumps is evident within $R/R_{\rm e} \lesssim 0.3$, marked by the dashed region.
-This “deadzone” may reflect (1) inward migration of older clumps from the disk, (2) disruption of young clumps by strong central feedback, or (3) reduced completeness in crowded central regions.
+This apparent ``deadzone'' may reflect (1) inward migration of older clumps from the disk, (2) disruption of young clumps by strong central feedback, or (3) reduced completeness in crowded central regions.
+To quantify the potential impact of incompleteness, we estimate an upper limit on the intrinsic fraction of young clumps in the central region ($R/R_{\rm e} < 0.3$), defining ``young'' as clumps with mass-weighted age below the sample median (MWA $<0.59$\,Gyr).
+We observe $N_{\rm tot,obs}=12$ clumps in this region, of which $N_{\rm young,obs}=4$, corresponding to $f_{\rm young,center}=0.33$.
+Using the injection-recovery completeness at small radii (Appendix~\ref{sec:app_completeness}), the recovery fraction is $C\simeq0.51$ (weighted average) or $C\simeq0.41$ (conservative value).
+Correcting for incompleteness implies an intrinsic central clump population of $N_{\rm tot,corr}\sim24$--29.
+In the extreme scenario that all missed clumps were young, the upper limit on the intrinsic young fraction would be $f_{\rm young,center}<0.66$ (weighted) or $<0.73$ (conservative).
+For comparison, in the outer region ($0.3\le R/R_{\rm e}<2.5$) the observed young fraction is $f_{\rm young,outer}=0.45$ (352/790).
+These estimates show that incompleteness alone cannot be ruled out as a contributor to the central trend, but the qualitative radial pattern remains consistent with structural evolution.

 The observed age-radius trend is consistent with an \textit{outside-in} clump formation scenario, where clumps form via gravitational instability at larger radii and migrate inward over time \citep[e.g.,][]{dekel_clump_2022, ceverino_rotational_2012}.
 This naturally explains the buildup of older clumps near the center and younger ones in the outskirts, as also seen in simulations and recent JWST studies \citep{zanella_contribution_2019, kalita_clumps_2025}.